Curriculum & Instruction

 3. Examination and analysis of seminal and current research and application of research in instructional settings;

 4. Consideration of and for the role and uses of technology in Curriculum & Instruction and implementation in the classroom.
-Further, the selection of a cognate emphasis area allows students to concentrate their coursework in an area of instruction in which they wish to develop a particular expertise (Mathematics Education, Literacy Education, Science Education, or Gifted and Talented Education).
+Further, the selection of a cognate emphasis area allows students to concentrate their coursework in an area of instruction in which they wish to develop a particular expertise.

 General Required Courses